 where $\bm{e}:=(1,1,\ldots,1)^T$.
 It is clear that the invertibility of the matrix $\mathbb{E}_N^{(n)}$ is equivalent to the well-posedness of the conductivity problem \eqref{eq:mainmd02} with all the material parameters $\sigma_k$, $k=1,2,\ldots, N$ being positive.
 Thus, we can deduce that

 The proof is complete. \end{proof}

-As an immediate application of the above theorem we obtain the following explicit form of the perturbed electric potential outside the multi-layer concentric disks in terms of the \emph{generalized polarization matrix}. \begin{thm} Let $A=\cup_{k=1}^{N}A_k$ be the multi-layer concentric disk given by \eqref{eq:aj}.
+As an immediate application of the above theorem we obtain the following explicit form of the perturbed electric potential in entire two-dimensional space $\RR^2$ in terms of the \emph{generalized polarization matrix}. \begin{thm} Let $A=\cup_{k=1}^{N}A_k$ be the multi-layer concentric disk given by \eqref{eq:aj}.
 Suppose $u$ is the solution to \eqref{eq:mainmd02} with the conductivity $\sigma $ given by \eqref{eq:paracho01} and the transmission conditions given by \eqref{eq:transmscds}.
 Let $H$ be given by \eqref{eq:defH01}.
 Define the $n$-order generalized polarization matrix (GPM) $\mathbb{M}_N^{(n)}$ as follows:

 Then $\mathbb{M}_N^{(n)}$ is invertible, and the transmission problem \eqref{eq:mainmd02} is uniquely solvable with the solution given by the following formula: